natethegreat2525/natethegreat2525.github.io/_posts/2018-06-26-vertex-shaders.md

 			let frag = fragmentShader(varyingBase, uniforms);
 ```

 Congratulations, you can now write vertex shaders.
-Our vertex shaders will now let us move triangles around in bulk.
-We could for instance pass all of the triangles of a character into the drawtriangles function and change their position to the position of the character.
-This is useful, but not the most powerful part of vertex shaders.
+Our vertex shaders will let us move triangles around in bulk.
+We could for instance pass all of the triangles of a player mesh into the drawtriangles function and change their position to the position of the player.
+This is useful, but not the only powerful feature of vertex shaders.
 Another thing we might want to do is calculate a value in the vertex shader and pass it on as a varying.
-That way calculated values in the vertex shader can be interpolated across the face of a triangle.
+That way, calculated values in the vertex shader can be interpolated across the face of a triangle.
 This can be useful with smoothed lighting and shading or coloring our vertices.
 Lets change the vertex to contain both attributes and varyings.
 Attributes will be passed into the vertex shader and the vertex shader will return a vertex with a list of varyings.
 Some of these may be attributes but others may be computed in the vertex shader.
 To do this, all we need to do is update the vertex class.

 ```javascript
 export class Vertex {